Towards A Unified Analysis of Random Fourier Features: Background

-An importance weighted density function based on the notion of \emph{ridge leverage scores} is introduced in \citet{alaoui2015fast} for landmark selection in the Nystr{\"o}m method~\citep{Nystrom30,Smola00,Williams01}.
+Sampling features from the importance weighted probability density function $q(\cdot)$ has led to much interest in literature \citep{bach2017equivalence,alaoui2015fast,avron2017random,rudi2017generalization} as it often leads to huge computation savings.
+In particular, an importance weighted density function based on the notion of \emph{ridge leverage scores} is introduced in \citet{alaoui2015fast} for landmark selection in the Nystr{\"o}m method~\citep{Nystrom30,Smola00,Williams01}.
 For landmarks selected using that sampling strategy,~\citet{alaoui2015fast} establish a sharp convergence rate of the low-rank estimator based on the Nystr\"om method.
 This result motivates the pursuit of a similar notion for random Fourier features.
 Indeed,~\citet{bach2017equivalence} propose a leverage score function based on an integral operator defined using the kernel function and the marginal distribution of a data-generating process.
 Building on this work,~\citet{avron2017random} propose the ridge leverage function with respect to a fixed input dataset, i.e.,

 From our assumption on the decomposition of a kernel function, it follows that there exists a constant $z_0$ such that $| z(v,x) | \leq z_0$ (for all $v$ and $x$) and $\mathbf{z}_{v}(\mathbf{x})^{T}\mathbf{z}_{v}(\mathbf{x}) \leq nz_0^2$.
 We can now deduce the following inequality using a result from~\citet[Proposition 4]{avron2017random}: